2009 City of Toronto inside and outside workers strike: Background

-On June 22 at midnight Toronto municipal workers belonging to 2 separate unions (CUPE Local 416 - representing the outside workers, and CUPE Local 79 - representing the inside workers) went on strike following six months negotiating with the municipality over contract renewal.
+On June 22 at midnight Toronto municipal workers belonging to two separate unions (CUPE Local 416 - representing the outside workers, and CUPE Local 79 - representing the inside workers) went on strike following six months negotiating with the municipality over contract renewal.

 Issues

 The union said that the main issue for the strike were requests, from the city, for concessions from the union in the new contract.

-According to the CBC, the main issues were regard changes to job security, seniority and the banking of sick days.
+According to the CBC, the main issues regarded changes to job security, seniority and the banking of sick days.
 The previous contract allowed some union members to bank unused sick days and cash them out upon retirement.
-The city proposed contract was to disallow the practise.
+The city proposed contract would have disallowed the practise.

 CUPE Local 79 President, Ann Dembinski was quoted as saying "This is about getting a fair deal similar to what everyone else got.
 Everyone else was able to negotiate a collective agreement without huge takeaways.
 These are huge concessions.
 No other City of Toronto workforce has had to negotiate any concessions in order to get a collective agreement."